KakuheikiCreator/ESP/alarm/README.md

 Moreover, I had a strong suspicion that something had been mixed into the food and drinks I had in my house for quite some time.

+In other words, I was a victim of crime by the ruling class and anti-social forces in the public and private sectors, including the political party of the former secretary to the minister who was close to me.

 I can't go into detail about how this happened, but to conclude, after I entered the workforce, I had a detective investigate the room next door and the floors above and below where they were eavesdropping.